 Chinese Olympic Display.

 As soon as the Captain cleared the floor, the Chinese passengers then gave us a display of some of the finest Olympic disciplines I have ever seen.
-They vaulted tables, jumped chairs, sprinted to the buffet & wrestled each other out of the way to get to the buffet.
-It was the closest thing I have ever seen to a plague of locusts descending on a farmer's field & stripping it of everything that could be devoured.
-In less time than it took the fastest of our party to rise from their chair, the Chinese had completely cleaned out the buffet.
+They vaulted tables, jumped chairs, sprinted to the buffet and wrestled each other out of the way to get to the buffet.
+It was the closest thing I have ever seen to a plague of locusts descending on a farmer's field and stripping it of everything that could be devoured.
+In less time than it took the fastest of our party to rise from their chair, the Chinese had utterly cleaned out the buffet.
 The only things remaining were the few odd pieces of food they had dropped on the floor.
 Our tour guide Branwen asked if there was more to come out but was told there was none left.

 Victoria Selina Show.